 Normally I would point out that analyzing and investing in equities did not make me an expert on tax, but given this was coming from someone who until a few years ago thought tax returns were when the government paid you back your taxes, I figured I could at least add some value by pointing out that buying insurance is not the same as investing.

-Buying any kind of insurance should not be about taxes but about nature of the risk of financial loss you’re protecting against.
+Buying any kind of insurance should not be about taxes but about the nature of the risk of financial loss you’re protecting against.
 The higher the potential loss, the more important it is to manage the risk.
+A good example of this is disability insurance, if you work in an environment where you’re likely to develop an illness or suffer an accident that leaves you out of work for a long period of time then getting a disability insurance quote may help.
+The risk is higher so the protection can be considered reasonable.

 Having established that he already had substantial term life cover, I asked him “What do you think are the most likely risks you face that would have a significant financial impact?”